 If a client cancels a job within 24 hours of call time, Management agrees to pay the scheduled workers for 4 hours.
-If a client requests to have a scheduled worker removed from the schedule for their event, that worker will not be compensated for that job.
-Management will move that worker to the next open even available.

 Confidentiality and Trade Secrets Policy

 As a condition of initial and continued employment with the Company, all current and former employees are expected to conduct themselves in a manner which protects and preserves the Company's proprietary, confidential, and trade secret information.